-There are five medicine ward teams at Harborview: Medicine A through E. The Medicine E team is staffed exclusively by Hospital Medicine faculty, and our hospitalist faculty also attend on the other teams throughout the year.
+There are five medicine ward teams at Harborview: Medicine A through E. The Medicine C and E teams are staffed exclusively by Hospital Medicine faculty, and our hospitalist faculty also attend on the other teams throughout the year.
 The ward services are traditional resident teaching services run by a senior resident, two interns, and medical students.

 Medicine Consult Service